skycrapers/TecoGAN-PyTorch/README.md

 ## License & Citation
-If you use this code for your research, please cite the following paper.
+If you use this code for your research, please cite the following paper and our project.
 ```tex
 @article{tecogan2020,
   title={Learning temporal coherence via self-supervision for GAN-based video generation},